BU-ISCIII/BU-ISCIII/docs/Viralrecon-service.md

     $ bash lablog_viralrecon_results

 Access the newly created folder and execute the scripts in order.

+> [!WARNING]
+> If the researcher asked you to provide them with the **reads without host**, create a folder within `/RESULTS/*_entrega01/`, and copy these reads inside this folder, so that the researcher can find them easily.

 If everything is correct and the necessary files and links have been generated, you can proceed with the service completion.
 To do this, execute the finish module of buisciii-tools.